Restoring biodiversity from

 to achieve a shared vision.

-The Karioi Maunga ki te Moana project is a community-led conservation project, run by A Rocha Aotearoa NZ in partnership with Te Whakaoranga O Karioi, Whaingaroa Environment Centre, Te Whaanga ahu Whenua trust, members of Tainui hapu, the Department of Conservation, Waikato Regional Council and the local Whaingaroa/Raglan community.
+The Karioi project is a community-led conservation project, initiated by Te Whakaoranga O Karioi in partnership with Te Whaanga ahu Whenua trust, members of Tainui hapu, A Rocha Aotearoa NZ, Whaingaroa Environment Centre, Department of Conservation, Waikato Regional Council and Whaingaroa/Raglan community.